Government of Canada

 Notwithstanding the above-mentioned guidelines for research related to health, applicants should consider the following guidelines in their decision to apply to a federal granting agency if their research is in the field of psychology:

 • SSHRC considers eligible applications within the broad areas of social, developmental, personality and educational psychology.
 SSHRC also considers eligible proposals related to theory and methods in these areas.
-SSHRC does not support clinically oriented research with a health intent, or research involving clinical trials.
+SSHRC does not support clinically oriented research with an intent to improve health, or research involving clinical trials.

 • NSERC considers eligible applications that relate to fundamental psychological processes, their underlying neural mechanisms, their development within individuals, and their evolutionary and ecological context.
 Fundamental processes are understood to include: